CyrusCai/Basic-MEAN-framework/README.md

 # Basic-MEAN-framework

 ## Introduction
 This is a very basic framework for MEAN.
-I wanna to build this example for future development, and get familar with a logic folder structure, as well as angular, express.
+I wanna build this example for future development, and get familar with a logic folder structure, as well as angular, express.
 All the lib or tools used are:
 - Angular 1
 - Express